With a combination of a small number of people + software + servers and robots

 There is the boss's boss, the boss's boss, and the subordinate's subordinate, which is the three levels.

-If it's your own direct subordinate, it's easy to advise, "Do this." but not if it is your own subordinate's subordinate.
+If it's your own direct reports, it's easy to advise them, "Why don't you do this?" but not if it is your own subordinate's subordinate.

 The reason is that there are more people to begin with, and it doesn't make sense in the long run to teach by jumping through the hierarchy.

-And, as you may have noticed, the difficulty level of three-tier management is much higher because all the targets are not visible.
+And, as you may have noticed, the three-tier management is much more difficult because you cannot see all the targets.

 This becomes a bottleneck in organizational development.